jasper-tech/FHIP/README.md

 # FHIP
 This is a sample project that covers all file handling aspects of python This can be used for a lot of tidious file handling schedules

+Disclaimer : Do not forget to import OS